SriramVarmat/Tic-Tac-Toe-Game/README.md

 ## Description

 This project is a web-based Tic Tac Toe game that allows two players to play the classic game of Tic Tac Toe.
-The game includes a responsive design, interactive gameplay, and is styled using CSS.
+This game includes interactive gameplay, and is styled using CSS.
+I created this project while iam learning JavaScript.
+It provides a good hands-on experience with JavaScript, including event listeners and DOM manipulation.

 ## Features

 - Two-player gameplay
-- Interactive and responsive design
 - Highlights the winning combination
 - Displays the winner or a tie at the end of the game
 - Reset option which is used to start new game